Teuthonista: Symbols

 Most of the characters derive from the Latin or Greek alphabet, and from earlier systems such as Dania.
 The consonants are primarily mono-phonemic symbols.
 Fine nuances in articulation can be distinguished by diacritics (e.g. dots or tildes beneath or across the character).
 Vowels are distinguished with a more extensive system of diacritics.
-To describe the various dialectal sounds of the German letter "e", for example, the system uses the letter "e" with trémas, upstrokes, tildes and ogoneks, separately and in combination.
+To describe the various dialectal sounds of the German letter "e", for example, the system uses the letter "e" with trémas, upstrokes, tildes and hooks below, separately and in combination.
 It is possible to write more than 500 different variants of the letter "e".
 There are a number of Teuthonista systems that use different base letters and diacritics, and the characters they have in common do not have defined values between systems.

 In Reichel (2003), the basic vowel letters are a e i o u.
 Vowels are stacked for an intermediate articulation (near-low vowels aͤ and aͦ, high-mid vowels iͤ and oͧ, central vowels uͥ and oͤ).
 Reduced vowels are ɪ ʊ ə α.

-Lenis and fortis consonants are paired: b p, d t, k g.
-For fricatives they are:
+Voiced consonants are written with a underdot or overdot, while devoiced consonants are written like the devoiced ones.